 Vanilla comes from a tropical orchid, native to Mexico but now cultivated in various equatorial regions, including Central America, Africa, and the South Pacific.
 Indeed, more than 80 percent of the world's vanilla comes from Madagascar.

 Because so much of it comes from just one place, the world's supply of vanilla is thus highly vulnerable to monsoons and other local weather events, as well as disease.

 Growing and Harvesting Vanilla Beans

-The vanilla orchid grows on a vine, and on vanilla plantations, each vine needs its own tree to grow on.
+The vanilla orchid grows on a vine, and on vanilla farms, each vine needs its own tree to grow on.
 It can take up to three years for a vine to reach maturity and begin to flower.
 And when it does, the flower blooms for just one day.
 Moreover, the vanilla blossom must be pollinated by hand, on the precise day that it blooms.
 As you can imagine, this is a highly labor-intensive process.